XorTroll/NitroEdit/README.md

 - This project uses [lodepng](https://github.com/lvandeve/lodepng) and [stb-truetype](https://github.com/nothings/stb/blob/master/stb_truetype.h) to support loading PNG and TTF files respectively.

 - This project makes use of a non-official TTF of the Nintendo DS(i)'s BIOS font, available here: https://www.dafont.com/nintendo-ds-bios.font

+- This project's icons were mostly grabbed from [Icons8](https://icons8.com/).